scipy-conference/scipy_proceedings/papers/Catlett_Amanda/UCET.rst

 Refactoring Using Param
 -----------------------

 Each coastal tool in UCET has two classes, the model class and the GUI class.
-The model class will hold input and output variables and the methods needed to run the model.
-Where the GUI class will hold information for GUI visualization.
+The model class holds input and output variables and the methods needed to run the model.
+Whereas the GUI class holds information for GUI visualization.
 To make implementation of the GUI more seamless we refactored model variables to utilize the Param library.
 Param is a library that has the goal of simplifying the codebase by letting the programmer explicitly declare the types and values of parameters accepted by the code.
 Param can also be seamlessly used when implementing the GUI through Panel and HoloViews.

-Each UCET tool’s model class declares the input and output values used in the model as class variables.
+Each UCET tool’s model class declares the input and output values used in the model as class parameters.
 Each input and output variables are declared and given the following metadata features:

 - **default**:  each input variable is defined as a Param with a default value defined from the 1992 ACES user manual